-Appendix A

-Application for Wheeled Recreational Devices Prohibition
+Appendix A - Application for Wheeled Recreational Devices Prohibition

-The notes below should provide assistance in completing this application form.
+The notes below should aid in the completion of this application form.

 METHOD OF PROHIBITION

 The Road Traffic Act provides two methods by which a Wheeled Recreational Device prohibition may be applied.
 One is by the installation of traffic control devices and the other is by regulation.